Reaching Agreement in Competitive Microbial Systems: Introduction

 \section{Introduction}

-Computing permeates all areas of engineering, science, and nature.
-In the past few decades, theoretical computer scientists have started to investigate computation in various biological systems; e.g.,~\cite{fisher2011biology,feinerman2013theoretical,navlakha15biological,doty2012theory}.
-Microbiology in particular provides several fascinating examples of large-scale dynamic distributed systems: bacterial species are known to use various molecular communication mechanisms, such as quorum sensing, to coordinate their collective metabolic actions in order to influence and shape their environments~\cite{bassler2006bacterially}.

-The computational power of these tiny, self-replicating biological devices has been put into action by the discipline of synthetic biology, an area residing at the intersection of biology and engineering.
-For over two decades, synthetic biologists have shown how to engineer and re-program existing species to perform computation, yielding increasingly complex biological circuits.
+Competition between reproducing species is ubiquitously observed in biological systems and has been extensively studied; see, e.g., \cite{granato2019evolution} for a survey on competition among bacteria.
+In the past few decades, the discipline of synthetic biology, an area residing at the intersection of biology and engineering, has come up with methods to engineer bacteria.
 Early success stories in the area showed how to build synthetic genetic toggle switches~\cite{Gal00} and biological oscillators~\cite{Sal08,Nal08}.
 Recently, the area has rapidly shifted towards distributed computing~\cite{purnick2009second,regot2011distributed,macia2012distributed}: instead of engineering complex metabolic pathways within a single cell, the biological circuit is distributed across a consortium of multiple bacterial strains or species.

-Naturally, this decentralization comes at a cost: computation across different parts of the biological circuit has to be coordinated somehow.
+Naturally, the decentralization and the engineering of new behavior in bacteria come with new design challenges: computation across different parts of the biological circuit has to be coordinated somehow.
 While distributed computing theory has dealt with these types of issues for decades, most existing models of distributed computation do not account for the unique features exhibited by microbial systems.
-For example, microbial communities are subject to stochastic population dynamics, individual bacterial cells reproduce and die at a fast pace, and species exhibit complex ecological interactions~\cite{ghoul2016ecology}.
+For example, microbial communities are subject to stochastic population dynamics, individual bacterial cells reproduce and die at a fast pace, environmental conditions such as available resources rapidly change, and species exhibit complex ecological interactions~\cite{ghoul2016ecology}.